-Research on applied physics in Electrotechnology
+Research on Applied Physics in Electrotechnology

 Welcome to the homepage of our research group!
 Here you will find a short introduction video to our research as well as general information about our projects.
-Check for detailed description of the PhD projects within our group in the corresponding hyperlinks below.
+Check for detailed description of the research projects within our group in the corresponding hyperlinks below.

 Currently, the research performed in our group focuses focuses in two areas.

-Multiphysics Modelling applied to Electrical Components
+Multiphysics Modelling for Electrotechnical Components

 - Magneto-hydro-dynamic (MHD) modeling of electric plasma arcs in power components: this project is intended to simulate the physical properties of plasma arcs under high electric currents.
 It includes the interaction of thermal, electromagnetics, radiation and gas flow (CFD) physics.